RMJHQwQ/MPT/README.md

 ```

 # Data
 In this paper, we construct four datasets with multi-perspective thinkings from the LMMs in multimodal sentiment analysis tasks on the basis of the datasets MVSA, Memotion and the CH-Mits.
-These four datasets file is given in this repository which ends with '.tsv'.
+These four datasets file is given in this repository whose filename ends with '.tsv'.

 We upload the original MVSA-Single dataset in the MVSA-Single folder.